Schools discuss active shooter drills

 He said they should always have an escape route and plan in mind.

-“Children are very smart.
-They have learned more about weapon models than me,” Pol Lt Nonthanan said.
-“Learning how to survive during a crisis is very important, and many schools are not aware of the issue.”
+"Children are very smart.
+They have learnt more about weapon models than me," Pol Lt Nonthanan said.
+"Learning how to survive during a crisis is very important, and many schools are unaware of the issue."